Critical fluctuations of elastic moduli in jammed solids: Results on two-dimensional packings

 \section{Results on two-dimensional packings}

 Finally, we perform a similar analysis on two-dimensional packings.
-We use ensembles of binary disks interacting via the harmonic potential described in Sec.~\ref{sec:Methods}~\cite{O_Hern_2003}.
+We use ensembles of binary disks interacting via harmonic and Hertzian potentials described in Sec.~\ref{sec:Methods}~\cite{O_Hern_2003}.
+As in three dimensions, the ensemble sizes used for this calculation are listed in Appendix~\ref{sec:appendix}.
 Figure~\ref{fig:chi2D} shows the jamming scaling of fluctuations of the excess contact number (panel (a)), the unstressed shear modulus (panel (b)), and the stressed shear modulus (panel (c)).
-Analysis of the excess contact number $\delta z$ reveals that the contact-number fluctuation $\chi_{\delta z}$ in two dimensions follows a different critical exponent than in three dimensions: $\chi_{\delta z} \sim \delta z^{\nu}$ with $\nu = -0.55$ to $\nu = -0.6$ (Fig.~\ref{fig:chi2D} (a)).
-However, our numerical range is limited, and we cannot draw a definitive conclusion on this point; extensive numerical investigations at lower pressures and for larger system sizes are necessary to determine this exponent precisely.
-On the other hand, our analysis of shear moduli demonstrates the shear-moduli fluctuations in two dimensions diverge in the same manner as in three-dimensional systems, $\chi_G \sim \delta z^{-1/2}$ (Fig.~\ref{fig:chi2D} (b), (c)).
-This observation is consistent with a previous report on harmonic packings~\cite{Goodrich_2014}, which suggested $\sigma_{G_1}/\Braket{G_1} \sim \pqty{pN^2}^{-1/4} \sim \delta z^{-1/2}$ in both two and three dimensions.
+Analysis of the excess contact number $\delta z$ reveals that the contact-number fluctuation $\chi_{\delta z}$ in two dimensions follows a different critical exponent than in three dimensions: $\chi_{\delta z} \sim \delta z^{-3/5}$ (Fig.~\ref{fig:chi2D} (a)), based on our numerical data.
+The dimensional difference in contact-number fluctuations was also reported in the literature~\cite{Hexner_2019} using a slightly different metric.
+By contrast, our analysis of shear moduli demonstrates the shear-moduli fluctuations in two dimensions diverge in the same manner as in three-dimensional systems, $\chi_G \sim \delta z^{-1/2}$ (Fig.~\ref{fig:chi2D} (b), (c)).
+This observation is consistent with previous results for harmonic packings~\cite{Goodrich_2014}, which suggested $\sigma_{G_1}/\Braket{G_1} \sim \pqty{pN^2}^{-1/4} \sim \delta z^{-1/2}$ in both two and three dimensions.
+Our results therefore indicate that shear-modulus fluctuations are dimensionally independent, whereas contact-number fluctuations are not.
+Notably, the robustness with respect to the interaction potential holds for fluctuations of both quantities.